IBM/cristata/README.md

 Note: some of these IBM Cloud components are **not free**.

+## Connect Watson IoT to MessageHub
+Now, a manual step is required unfortunately, to connect Watson IoT and Message Hub.
+This is achieved in the Watson IoT dashboard [See here for details](wiotToMhub.md).

 ## Set up IBM Cloud Functions

 1. Change into the `openwhisk` directory which now contains `my_setup.sh`.
 This was generated automatically by the provisioning process.